-There are various natural ways to relieve pain.
+There are various natural ways to cure, manage, or relieve pain.
 They include essential oils, herbal remedies, and other complementary and alternative therapies.

 People have used essential oils, herbs, and alternative therapies as natural pain relievers for hundreds of years.

 Researchers have not fully explored these options, but some evidence suggests that certain remedies can help and that many people find them useful.

 In this article, we discuss 12 natural pain relievers and the science behind them.
 Read on to learn how to manage pain naturally without relying on over-the-counter pain medication.

 Lavender essential oil may help relieve pain naturally.